-Students in ecology graduate programs find that career opportunities for an ecology graduate can be very diverse with jobs available in environmental protection, conservation, forestation, wildlife management, natural resources, wetland science, restoration, land use planning and more.
-Ecologists work in private biological and engineering firms, research centers, nature centers, state parks, federal agencies, health systems and academia.
-Florida Tech graduates have secured positions with research and technology companies including Scripps Research Institute, Millennium Research Laboratories, Florida Biologix and others.
+Students in ecology graduate programs find careers in environmental protection, conservation, forestation, wildlife management, natural resources, wetland science, restoration, land use planning, and more.
+Ecologists work in private biological and engineering firms, research centers, nature centers, state parks, federal agencies, health systems, and academia.
+Florida Tech graduates have secured positions with research and technology companies including Scripps Research Institute, Millennium Research Laboratories, and Florida Biologix.

 The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Standards (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
 According to the Bureau, job growth for ecological scientists (which is included with environmental scientists) is projected to grow 15% through 2022, while employment of wildlife biologists is projected to grow 5%.
 During the same time period conservation scientists can expect a 3% job growth.